scollinspt/website/content/project/clinical-inquiry/index.md

 slides:
 ---

 Clinical inquiry is a career long project of philosophical inquiry into the foundations of physical therapy practice.
+The primary product associated with this project is a book that is being shared while being developed at this [link](/book/).

+Published and presented works related to this project includes a paper, some presentations and several editorials that are best considered (and therefore linked) within the context and background of idea development.

+## Background & Context

 Under development